TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 In this series of posts I want to try an experiment.
 I want to guide you through the creation of a simple interpreter in Python using a pure TDD (Test-Driven Development) approach.
 The posts will be structured like a game, where every level is represented by a new test that I will add to the suite.
 If you are not confident with TDD, you will find more on it in the specific section.

 Following this series you will learn about Python, compilers, interpreters, parsers, lexers, test-driven development, refactoring, coverage, regular expressions, classes, context managers.
-TODO

 Are you ready to start?